wsnc0/AIProject/README.md

 Task: Supervised Classification task with a CNN, using Transfer Learning on a EfficientNet Model

-Objectives:
+Workflow:
 1. DataCleaning/Processing
     1. DataSet Splitting -> 90 : 10
     1. For Training Set: 90%
         1. Possibility of removing Watermarks?
-        1. Padding To Square,
+        1. Padding To Square(resizing),
         1. DownSizing images (to reduce memory requirements)
         1. Normalizing Channels (for faster Learning)
     1. For Test Set: 10%
-        1. No Augmentation or anything, use it raw to test for accuracy and generalization
+        1. No Augmentation, only resizing(Padding to Square) to fit the model inputs. use it raw to test for accuracy and generalization
-1. Model Building/Setup
+1. Model Building/Training
     1. Importing Model from torchvision
     1. Freezing of all layers except the classification layer.
-    1.
-1. Model Training
+    1. Train Model and Assess performance
-    1. Number of Epoch, LR, BatchSize,
+        1. Epoch, LR, Loss Fn, Additional Metrics

+        1. IF BAD: Modify/Reselect Model
-    1. Progressive Unfreezing of Params for deeper learning of features.
+        1. IF GOOD: Progressive Unfreezing of Params for deeper learning of features.
-1. Model Assessment
-    1. Additional Metrics: